Korede456/what-happens-when/README.rst

 * `WiFi`_
 * `Cellular data network`_

-For most home or small business Internet connections the packet will pass from your computer, possibly through a local network, and then through a modem (MOdulator/DEModulator) which converts digital 1's and 0's into an analog signal suitable for transmission over telephone, cable, or wireless telephony
+For most home or small business Internet connections the packet (A data packet is a formatted unit of data carried by a packet-switched network.
+Networks break down large files or data streams into smaller, manageable pieces to improve the efficiency and reliability of data transmission.
+Here's an extensive explanation of the components and function of a data packet:) will pass from your computer, possibly through a local network, and then through a modem (MOdulator/DEModulator) which converts digital 1's and 0's into an analog signal suitable for transmission over telephone, cable, or wireless telephony